Aantic96/Aantic96.github.io/README.md

-# courseraexercise
-Project for Coursera's course
+I used this repo for course on Coursera and now I'm using it for frontendmentor projects.